Meet Arturo Paredes ‘25

 Why did you apply for this graduate program and decide to study at USF?

-I applied to the Master of International Studies program because I want to solve poverty in economically powerful cities.
+I applied to the Master of Global Studies (formerly Master of International Studies) program because I want to solve poverty in economically powerful cities.
 After undergrad I worked at College Track San Francisco for a year.
 Not only did I personally experience being low-income growing up, but I also witnessed how poverty impacted the lives of my students in negative ways.
 Mental health, economic well-being, and physical health effected them in negative ways.
 By analyzing and finding ways to solve poverty in economically powerful cities, I hope to solve poverty not just in San Francisco, but all over the world.

 What impacts has the Dean's Scholarship had on your ability to further your studies?